fgeiss/udacity_drlnp_continuous_control/Report.md

 ## Learning Algorithm

 We utilized a deep deterministic policy gradient learning method for solving this project.
+The following robustifications were added in order to achieve the project goal:
-The actor and critic network arcitectures have the following shape:
+ - adding batch normalizations in both actor and critic network
+ - prefilling the replay buffer before learning with 10 episodes
+ - Introduction of two additional hyperparameters to control learning: The agent updated the net only every LEARN_EVERY = 20 steps and then did an update with samples of the replay buffer LEARN_TIMES = 10 times

 ### Actor Network Architecture
 The actor network is a fully connected network with input layer the state size 33 then followed bz two layers of size 100 each and then followed by the output layer of the action space size.
 The input layer and the hidden layers are followed by a batch normalization and a relu-function, the output layer is mapped to the valid action range by a tanh-function.